SniverDaBest/lemonade/ERRORS.md

 }
 ```

 This error happens when the system is unable to initialize the PICS.
 Causes are unknown for this to happen naturally.
-However, this can be caused by deleting/commenting out line `30` of src/lib.rs.
+However, by commenting out a line in `lib.rs`, it is possible to manually trigger it.